L4FeeR/L4FeeR.github.io/nethunter.md

 * * *
 ### 2nd Method :
    ### Requirements:
-*       Rooted With Magisk (18 above version)
+*       Rooted With Magisk (magisk version 18+)
 *       Atleast 8GB Internal Storage Free Space Needed.

 ### Installation :

 * Download The Nethunter Generic ZIP from above link.
 * Open `Magisk app` --> `Module Section`
-* Select The Downloaded Generic Zip And Flash It
+* Select The Downloaded Generic Zip And Flash It.

 ### It will be installed...